Image source: freedigitalphotos.net / Master Isolated Images

-High calorie, fattening foods affect the body in many ways and have a strong influence on hormonal activity.
+High calorie, fat-filled foods affect the body in many ways and have a strong influence on hormonal activity.
 Things like fried foods, refined sugars, white bread, and so on should be avoided.

 Estrogen is a normal and essential hormone for both women and men, but the more estrogen there is circulating in the blood, the greater the driving force behind some kinds of breast cancer.
 When women adopt a low-fat diet, their estrogen levels drop noticeably in a very short time.
 Please note it is very important to have healthy fats in your diet like flaxseed and coconut oil, avocados, etc. These healthy fats will not increase your breast cancer risk and, in fact, are extremely beneficial for risk reduction.